-A new KTM Shuttle Train from Johor Bahru to Singapore now operates from JB Sentral Railway Station to Woodlands Railway Station (Woodlands Train Checkpoint) from the 1st of July 2015.
+A new KTM Shuttle Train from Johor Bahru to Singapore now operates from JB Sentral Railway Station to Woodlands Railway Station (Woodlands Train Checkpoint) from July 2015.

 These services, known as the Shuttle Tebrau, have replaced all KTMB Intercity Trains from Johor Bahru to Singapore and is currently the only way to travel by train over the Causeway into Singapore.